feathersjs-ecosystem/authentication/docs/migrating.md

 ### Removed Hooks

 We have removed all of the old authentication hooks.
-If you still need these they have been moved to the [feathers-authentication-hooks](https://github.com/feathersjs/feathers-authentication-hooks) repo and some of them have been deprecated.
+If you still need these they have been moved to the [@feathersjs/authentication-hooks](https://github.com/feathersjs/authentication-hooks) repo and some of them have been deprecated.

 The following hooks have been removed:

 - `verifyOrRestrict` -> use new `feathers-permissions` plugin
 - `populateOrRestrict` -> use new `feathers-permissions` plugin
-- `hashPassword` -> has been moved to `feathers-authentication-local` **This is important.**
+- `hashPassword` -> has been moved to `@feathersjs/authentication-local` **This is important.**
 - `populateUser` -> use new `populate` hook in `feathers-hooks-common`
-- `verifyToken` -> use new `feathers-authentication-jwt` plugin to easily validate a JWT access token.
+- `verifyToken` -> use new `@feathersjs/authentication-jwt` plugin to easily validate a JWT access token.
 You can also now call `app.passport.verifyJWT` anywhere in your app to do it explicitly.

 **The Old Way (< v0.8.0)**